-Nav Bar contains the screen title and actions for user to save the data and create the item or opt out the modal without saving.
+Contains the screen title and actions for users to save the data or exit the modal by tapping on the “Cancel” button.

 B. Key information